victorlma/tagEx/README.md

 # tagEx

-Small cli utility to extract tags from html file written in python.
+Small cli utility to explore tags from html file written in python.

 ## Install